lelegard/arm-cpusysregs/msbuild/README.md

 but no answer was received.

 To build this project, you must use an Intel PC with Windows 10 or 11, Visual Studio, including the Arm64 building tools, and the WDK.
-The Arm64 applications and drivers can be compiled on the Intel PC and then moved to the Windows Arm64 system.
+The Arm64 driver and the applications can be compiled on the Intel PC and then moved to the Windows Arm64 system.

 To facilitate this process, the script `build-arm64-archive.ps1` can be used on the development system.
 It builds the drivers and the applications.
 Then, it packages the